-Bits 4 and 3 are reserved; they always read 1, and cannot be modified.
+Bits 4 and 3 are reserved; they are always read as 1, and cannot be modified.

 Bits 2 to 0: Clock select (TMC2 to TMC0)

 Bits 2 to 0 select the clock input to TCC.
 For external clock counting, either the rising or falling edge can be selected.